 - Work with the CSU and BU early to develop a budget for the trial so that you can raise funds to support it.
 Include a payment for centres.
 All EBMT-sponsored clinical trials must have adequate funding.

 - Be clear in the questions that will be answered by the trial.
 This ensures that the CRFs can be well designed so that the correct data are collected.

 - Allow the CSU to advise which centres should participate in a trial, based on transplant data and past experiences.

 - Ensure that all inclusion and exclusion criteria are warranted to ensure adequate patient recruitment, and have contingency plans for poor recruitment (back up centres/countries, advertising).

-- Support the CTO’s Risk Management Plans (safety, monitoring, quality management) - these ensure that we fulfil our legal obligations and that our trials protect the rights, safety and well-being of subjects, and that the data generated are reliable and robust.
+- Support the CSU’s Risk Management Plans (safety, monitoring, quality management) - these ensure that we fulfil our legal obligations and that our trials protect the rights, safety and well-being of subjects, and that the data generated are reliable and robust.